The challenges for the UK – (the views of the author Val Jackson)

-London – Dr Russell Razzaque, associate medical director for NE London Foundation Trust (NELFT) is developing an Open Dialogue randomised controlled trial involving several trusts with Professor Steve Pilling as the lead researcher.
-NELFT in collaboration with London South Bank University (LSBU) run a one year graduate and post graduate certificate course in Peer-supported Open Dialogue, Social Network and Relationship Skills (POD).
+London – Dr Russell Razzaque, associate medical director for NE London Foundation Trust (NELFT) is running an Open Dialogue randomised controlled trial involving several trusts with Professor Steve Pilling as the lead researcher.
+NELFT in collaboration with London South Bank University (LSBU) run a one year graduate and post graduate certificate course in Peer-supported Open Dialogue, Social Network and Relational Skills (POD).
 Mark Hopfenbeck has written about the training Click here to view .
 The course has been accredited by AFT (Click here for more information) as a foundation level training in family therapy.

 A third cohort of 70 students completed the Peer-supported Open Dialogue training in October 2017.
-The 4th cohort begins in January 2018.
+The 4th cohort began in January 2018.
 Here is a short video made by Greenlane Films describing the training. https://youtu.be/v4EtYgJ7W5c.